-NETWORK SYSTEMS MANAGEMENT TECHNOLOGY
+NETWORK SYSTEMS MANAGEMENT TECHNOLOGY (Offered at all locations)

 Featuring elements of System Administration and Virtualization and network architecture technology, this track will focus on configuring Cisco routers.
 Students will also study Microsoft Server, including Active Directory services and network infrastructure.
 Students will be prepared for the Cisco Certified Network Associate (CCNA) certification test and Microsoft Certified Technology Specialist (MCTS).
+Upon completion of this program students will be able to: